JO3-W3B-D3V/SpringBoot-Starter-Demo/README.md

 ```

 ## The Code
 This code has been developed in such a way where I've tried to implement a REST API, using ideas that come from practices such as defensive programming.
+In the event that you decide to use this code in any scenario, be sure to change or update the values related to unit test coverage in the POM & CVE values.
+You may find that any CVE(s) with a CVSS of *'x'* is acceptable, I've only used 7 in this example because that's considered quite high.

 ## TODO
 - Implement some spring cloud feature.